StearnsW/Holidays-repo/README.md

 README for Holidays-repo

-The purpose of this repository is to be a backup storage space as well as an easy external access point for William Stearns' Dev-10 Data Cohort Module 7 Assessment.
+The purpose of this repository is to be a backup storage space as well as an easy external access point for William Stearns' Dev-10 Data Cohort Module 7 Assessment due 4/17/22.

 Included in this repository are the following files: